 Most foil packs contain some type of meat (beef, chicken, ham, etc.), a starch (potatoes or rice), and fruits or vegetables (carrots, apples, peppers, pineapple).
 You can add a little moisture with some condensed soup, ketchup, gravy, BBQ sauce, or something similar.
 I stay away from cheese in the pack itself, but sometimes I sprinkle some on the finished product.

 Don’t be afraid to try something different in your foil pack dinners.
 I’ve seen a recipe for an omelet in a foil pack which I am going to try soon.
-Here are a couple of ideas for you:
+Find some new foil pack combinations at the bottom of this page.

 After assembling your ingredients, follow the directions below to seal and cook your pack.